kristofhracza/hacking-procedure/crypto/pass_hash.md

 # Adding salt (as a normal string) to a password file
-This is if the password has no salt shown, because it has been concatenated when encrypting, therefore the salt has to be added to the dictionary line-by-line.
+This is applicable when the password lacks visible salt because it was concatenated during encryption.
+Consequently, the salt needs to be added to the dictionary line-by-line.
 ```bash
 sed -e 's/^/prefix/' <file> > <file.new>
 ```